phac-nml/irida-uploader/docs/index.md

 ## Logging

+Logs about individual runs are written to the sequencing run directory that they are uploaded from.

-Logs are written to your system default logging directory
+Full debug logs are written to your system default logging directory

 #### Linux